Rangi42/polishedcrystal/README.md

    * More likely to find roaming Pokémon when on the correct route
    * Select reorders Pokémon in party menu
    * Show stat changes and then absolute values on level up
-   * Have Moves as an option in the party Pokémon menu during battle
+   * Have Moves as an option in the party Pokémon menu during battle (might be too complicated to avoid glitches since moves can be reordered; also graphics glitches when the mini sprite overwrites the back sprite)
    * Allow bicycling in gate houses
 * Aesthetics:
    * Poké → ()PC on Pokémon Center signs